 The composition of the Board is influenced by the requirements of the Licence (as amended) as described in the section "Regulatory Ring-fencing" above.
-Specifically, the amended Licence requires TWUL to maintain at least three independent non-executive directors on the Board while Ofwat has required TWUL to maintain adequate executive director representatives.
-The Position Paper confirmed that Ofwat had raised no objection to the procedures in place for the appointment of three independent non-executive directors.
-In addition, it confirmed that Ofwat has accepted and recommended TWUL's proposal to replace three Kemble Consortium-appointed non-executive directors with three executive directors, thus ensuring that the Board has executive representation.
-Details of the three executive directors on the Board are set out below.
-Finally, the Position Paper acknowledged the proposal (although did not require) that TWUL designate a non-executive director as the Board contact for the Consumer Council for Water ("CCW"), which TWUL has implemented as set out below.
+Ofwat require TWUL to maintain adequate executive director representatives and have accepted the replacement of three Kemble Consortium-appointed non-executive directors with three executive directors, thus ensuring that the Board has executive representation.
+Details of the three executive directors are set out below.
+Although not a requirement, TWUL has designated a non-executive director as the Board contact for the CCW, details of which are set out below.

-Under its memorandum of association, TWUL's primary objects are, amongst other things, to carry on the business of a water and sewerage undertaker.
+TWUL's primary corporate objects are, amongst other things, to carry on the business of a water and sewerage undertaker.
 It is also empowered to act as a holding company of the Issuer and TWUF.
-TWUL's independence from its ultimate holding company is enhanced by the inclusion of the provision in TWUL's articles of association that any TWUL director who is interested in any contractor arrangement or proposal by virtue of another directorship will not be able to vote or count in a quorum as regards such contract or arrangement or proposal at a meeting of the directors or of a committee of directors.
+TWUL's independence from its ultimate holding company is enhanced by the inclusion of the provision in TWUL's articles of association that any TWUL director who is interested in any contract or arrangement or proposal by virtue of another directorship is not able to vote or count in a quorum as regards such contract or arrangement or proposal at a meeting of the directors or of a committee of directors.
 The directors of TWUL support high standards of corporate governance and have particular regard to the Combined Code on Corporate Governance issued by the Financial Reporting Council.
-TWUL is also subject to the provisions of the Companies Act.
+As a company registered in England and Wales, TWUL is also subject to the provisions of the Companies Act.